GBLille/MassiveFold/README.md

 conda activate massivefold
 ./run_massivefold.sh -s <SEQUENCE_PATH> -r <RUN_NAME> -p <NUMBER_OF_PREDICTIONS_PER_MODEL> -f <JSON_PARAMETERS_FILE> -t <TOOL>
 ```
-**N.B.**: on the Jean Zay cluster, to be able to run on H100, uncomment the three last lines of the `jobarray.slurm` header
+**N.B.**: on the Jean Zay cluster, simply load the `massivefold` module.
+To be able to run on H100 or A100, uncomment the
-(to use on A100, replace "h100" by "a100" in `module load arch/h100`).
+corresponding last lines of the `jobarray.slurm` header.
+Example for H100:
 ```
 module purge
 module load arch/h100
-module load miniforge/24.9.0
 ```